SAFETY CONSIDERATIONS

 History of the Boating Safety Program:

-The boating safety program got it's start in the 1960's.
+Federal Boat Safety Act of 1971: But the boating safety program really got going in the 1960's.
 Many people in the boating community felt that there were too many accidents, and consequently, too many deaths and injuries.
 Various boating organizations and consumer groups came together, and their efforts culminated in the Federal Boat Safety Act of 1971.
 The act mandated the U. S. Coast Guard to develop a boating safety program with the ultimate goal of reducing the number of accidents and fatalities in recreational boats.
 There were many players in this effort and no one organization or group can claim to have done it alone (although some do).

 The Act was codified into law in Title 46 United States Code Chapter 43, and the implementing regulations are in Title 33 Code of Federal Regulations Part 179 through 183.